jxfuller1/Highly-Custom-QTableWidget-with-Filters/README.md

 <b> NOTE: This program is outdated, i may end up removing it.
-I have superseded this by creating a completely new one that is much more performant with a lot more functionality, see my repository.
-It's not quite finished yet but is nearing completion.</b>
+I have superseded this by creating a completely new one that is much more performant with a lot more functionality, see my repository.</b>

 This is a QTableWidget that supports advanced features using a custom QHeaderView